Victor Turner

-Victor Witter Turner (28 May 1920 – 18 December 1983) was a British cultural anthropologist best known for his work on symbols, rituals, and rites of passage.
+Victor Witter Turner (28 May 1920 – 18 December 1983) was a Scottish cultural anthropologist best known for his work on symbols, rituals, and rites of passage.
 His work, along with that of Clifford Geertz and others, is often referred to as symbolic and interpretive anthropology.

-Early life
+Early life and education

-Victor Turner was born in Glasgow, Scotland, son of Norman and Violet Turner.
+Victor Witter Turner was born in Glasgow, Scotland, son of Norman and Violet Turner.
 His father was an electrical engineer and his mother was a repertory actress, who founded the Scottish National Players.

 Turner initially studied poetry and classics at University College London.

 In 1941, Turner was drafted into World War II and served as a noncombatant until 1944.
 During his three years of service, he met and married Edith Brocklesby Davis, who was serving during the war as a "land girl".
-Their five children include scientist Robert Turner, poet Frederick Turner, and Rory Turner, an anthropology professor at Goucher College.

 Turner returned to University College in 1946 with a new focus on anthropology.
-Turner completed his undergraduate degree with distinction in 1949.
 He later pursued graduate studies in anthropology at Manchester University.
-He became a member of the Communist Party, aligning himself with Marxist ideas like conflict, social justice, process-oriented analysis, and comprehensive case studies, which were key elements of Gluckman’s "Manchester School" in British social anthropology.